shapeoko/Shapeoko_2/Instructions/09_yourfirstjob.md

 letter_pocket
 trim_engrave
 coaster_cutout
-As long as that's OK, then click 'all' (will highlight all of your operations), then click "Export Selected Toolpaths".
+As long as that's OK, then click 'all' ( which will highlight all of your operations), then click "Export Selected Toolpaths".
 A file dialog box will prompt your for a location to save your file. let's name it 'monogram_coaster.nc' and save it somewhere that you will remember.
 After the file is exported (it'll only take a split second), go ahead and save the svg file from makerCAM.
 Click file -> save SVG.
 Save it somewhere that you will remember.